influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 #####  queriesExecuted

-* The number of queries executed (started)
+* The number of queries executed (started).
 * Data type: integer
+* Examples
-* Used in "Queries Executed per Minute"
+  * "Queries Executed Per Minute" metric in [InfluxDB OSS Stats](/platform/monitoring/dashboard-oss-monitoring#queries-executed-per-minute) and [InfluxDB Enterprise Stats](/platform/monitoring/dashboard-enterprise-monitoring#queries-executed-per-minute) dashboards.

 ####  queriesFinished

 * The number of queries that have finished executing.
-* Data t type: integer
+* Data type: integer

 ####  queryDurationNs

-* The cumulative wall time, in nanoseconds, of every query executed.
+* The duration (wall time), in nanoseconds, of every query executed.
 * If one query took 1000 ns from start to finish, and another query took 500 ns from start to finish and ran before the first query finished, the statistic would increase by 1500.
 * Data type: integer